 Although she temporarily bandaged her right leg with palm tree leaves, she was losing too much blood.
 Lucas had to help her walk to a safe spot.
 Furthermore, he even helped her climb a tree from where the village locals eventually rescued them.
 On the other hand, Quique had held his sons in his arms, but the sheer pressure from the tsunami made him crash into a column on the ground floor.
 He, too, clung onto a tree for half an hour, convinced that he had lost his sons.

 Speaking about the entire experience, she said, “We were terribly lucky in a good and a bad way.
 Carrying this luck for life is difficult.
-We stayed in touch with the man my husband was with while he looked for us but it is hard because the man lost his two babies.”
+We stayed in touch with the man my husband was with while he looked for us, but it is hard because the man lost his two babies.”
 But Maria also explained, “I learnt what generosity was through the tsunami.
 People who didn’t know me spent hours looking for my family.
 I was always afraid of things.
 The tsunami was an incredible gift.
 My whole life is extra time.”

 In conversation with EW, Holland revealed how he and Watts were able to achieve the chemistry required to do justice to their characters on-screen.
 “We had about a month’s worth of rehearsals before we actually started shooting in Spain.
 They were kind of like bonding sessions for us to get really close.
 It was basically like being in acting school,” he said. “[Bayona] made us do stuff like draw each other, lots of games and stuff like that just to build up this mother/son relationship, which can only be created through time.
-He actually created it in space of a month.”
+He actually created it in the space of a month.”

 Interestingly, Watts was caught in rip currents when she was a teenager.
 For this reason, she admitted that she had a hard time filming the underwater scenes.
 However, this did not hinder her from giving it her all.
 After all, it was the bond between Maria and Lucas that really drew the actress to ‘The Impossible.’
 She explained, “ I just loved the relationships, particularly between mother and son, and how that transformed and, actually, reversed roles in terms of … him feeling responsible for me, which is something you never want for your child.”

-The director stated that he consulted many survivors when it came to the pivotal decisions.
+The director stated that he consulted many survivors when it came to pivotal decisions.
 Furthermore, filming took place exactly where the disaster had occurred a few years ago.
 Since Maria was heavily involved with the project, she was also present on set.
 But revisiting the site of a calamity is never easy, and the same was the case with her.
-She disclosed, “It was a bit painful sometimes during the whole process of working on the movie but it is pain that is worth going through because we truly believe in this film.”
+She disclosed, “It was a bit painful sometimes during the whole process of working on the movie, but it is a pain that is worth going through because we truly believe in this film.”

 Read More: Best Disaster Movies on Netflix